silverailscolo/ejb/_pages/en-us/trains-tips.md

 # <a id="panel">JMRI Panel</a>

 <p>My digital control panel was built using Panel Editor and is displayed on a compact LCD monitor by <a href="https://www.jmri.org/help/en/html/apps/PanelPro/index.shtml">JMRI PanelPro 2.4.1</a> on OSX 10.4.6, the last version supported by my MacMini hardware/Java combo.<br>
-The graphics match a generic (US-built) Entrance-Exit (NX) CTC machine, in use from 1950 until the mid nineties.
+The graphics match a generic (US-built) Entrance-Exit (NX) CTC machine, in use from 1950 until the mid-nineties.
 However, most turnouts are operated with an Individual Function Switch (IFS); see the <a href="https://en.wikipedia.org/wiki/Signalling_control">Signaling Wiki</a>.</p>

 <figure><img src="/assets/img/trains/nx-tableau_eindhoven.jpg" alt="NX-panel Eindhoven, NL" class='w3-image'>
 <figcaption class="kleiner">The NX CTC machine in Eindhoven, The Netherlands (photo &copy; <a href="https://www.nicospilt.com/index_seinhuizen.htm">Nico Spilt</a>)</figcaption></figure>